 The United Kingdom is a densely-populated country, and its natural environment and quality of life are paying the price.

-The UK is one of the most nature-depleted countries in the world and with no end to population growth in sight, pressure on wildlife, housing, public services and resources will continue to grow, while meeting our climate change targets becomes more difficult.
+With no end to population growth in sight, pressure on wildlife, housing, public services and resources will continue to grow, while meeting our climate change targets becomes more difficult.

 The UK population is growing

 The population size of the United Kingdom is now more than 67 million people, which is the biggest it has ever been.
 In 1950, the population was 50 million: the Office for National Statistics (ONS) projects that it will pass 70 million in 2026 and reach more than 73m by 2036.
 The growth rate in England and Wales in 2022 was the highest since 1962.
 Despite its relatively small land area, the UK is on track to be the largest nation in Europe by the second half of this century.

 Drivers of growth

-The covid pandemic and Brexit have made it far more difficult to predict future migration, which does mean greater uncertainty regarding its influence on future population.
-Figures could be significantly higher or lower than the ONS currently estimates to be most likely.
+The covid pandemic and Brexit have made it far more difficult to predict future migration, however.
+ONS acknowledges that actual numbers could be significantly higher or lower than they currently estimate to be most likely.

 Our consumption is unsustainable